3 tips for building an ecommerce strategy

 Before launching into top tips for building an ecommerce strategy, it is helpful to ensure a comprehensive understanding of the term.

-Literally an abbreviation of ‘electronic commerce’, a simple dictionary definition explains e-commerce as ‘business transactions conducted on the internet.’
+Literally, ecommerce is an abbreviation of ‘electronic commerce’.
+A simple dictionary definition explains ecommerce as ‘business transactions conducted on the internet.’
 SearchCIO elaborates on ‘transactions’ and includes ‘the buying and selling of goods and services or the transmitting of funds or data’ into its definition.
-Importantly, SearchCIO notes that this can take place at multiple levels rather than simply from brand to consumer, with ‘business-to-business, business-to-consumer, consumer-to-consumer or consumer-to-business’ all incorporated under the term ecommerce.
+Importantly, SearchCIO notes that this can take place at multiple levels rather than simply from brand to consumer.
+‘Business-to-business, business-to-consumer, consumer-to-consumer or consumer-to-business’ all incorporated under the term ecommerce.

 Technopedia also ventures that definitions of ecommerce should include more than the final sale that is usually associated with the term.
 It is suggested that everything from online marketing and advertising through to product delivery and secure online billing should be included in discussions of ecommerce if it is to facilitate the growth of online business.